What is #GreenArts Day?

 Twitter is the primary social medium through which members participated in #GreenArts Day, and how they tend to communicate their green arts work throughout the year.

-This Twitter ‘moment‘ collects other examples of the activity that took place over the day: there were lots of highlights throughout!
+This Twitter ‘moment‘ collects other examples of the activity that took place over the day.

 The visual-led medium provides a great opportunity to showcase buildings, surrounding environment, or the more aesthetically-pleasing aspects of different activities.